whinc/FontTextView/readme.md

 ### FontTextView

-This library include a custom view `FontTextView` and a Util class `FontUtils`.You can replace font with `FontTextView` in layout file, or use interface provided by `FontUtils` class in java code.
+This library include custom view `FontTextView` and `FontTextLayout` and a Util class `FontUtils`.You can replace font with the custom view in layout file, or use interface provided by `FontUtils` class in java code.

 ![screenshot](./screenshot.jpg)